TwilightLogic/react-advanced-2020/NOTES.md

 - Sometimes there are many states to be updated spread across in many event handlers in our components that will get the code very overwhelming.
 - For solving these kind of cases, we will consolidate all the **state update logic outside our component in a single function**, called a _reducer_.

+When do we use **`useReducer`**?

+Here are some scenarios where we might use useReducer:

+1. Managing state with complex or deeply nested data structures: useReducer can be useful when we need to update state based on multiple sub-values or when we need to perform more complex operations on the state data.
+2. Handling state transitions that depend on previous state: useReducer allows us to handle state transitions that depend on the current state in a more consistent and predictable way.
+3. Managing multiple actions with a single reducer: If we have multiple actions that can modify the same state, we can use useReducer to manage all of these actions with a single reducer function, which can simplify our code and make it easier to reason about.
+4. Improving performance by avoiding unnecessary re-renders: In some cases, using useReducer instead of useState can improve performance by avoiding unnecessary re-renders of components that are subscribed to the state updates.

 We are using `useState` here for coming up with the `useReducer`

 ```js